 BL: Nicolas, what fascinates me is that you have successfully grown some varieties of flora depicted in paintings from a few centuries ago – Do you usually look at a Mughal era miniature painting, or read a garden description in 300 year old texts and decide to grow a selection of plants?
 (In other words, what are some of the quirks and challenges that crop up in this process?)

 NR: It varies a bit – in some cases coming across a plant I had been aware of but had not tried growing before in a historic text or painting sparks a new interest in it.
 More rarely, I first learned about a plant or a specific variety from my primary sources and was then inspired to grow it so as to have a real-life experience and understanding of it.
-I should also say, though, that my gardening is also very much driven by my own nostalgic associations with a lot of plants based and places that matter to me where I first encountered them or saw them used in a particularly striking way.
+I should also say, though, that my gardening is also very much driven by my own nostalgic associations with a lot of plants and the places where I first encountered them.
 For instance, I grow a historic rose known as ‘Kakinada Red’ or ‘Maggie’ because I first found it in a nursery in Delhi and grew it on my terrace there during my dissertation fieldwork.
 After coming back to the US, I tracked it down at a specialty rose nursery and planted it here to bring a bit of my Delhi terrace garden to New England.
 ‘Kakinada Red’, though an old variety, probably does not go back as far as the eighteenth century, but often these personal and geographic associations with particular plants overlap or are intertwined with my historical interests, too.